Do I Have a Personal Injury Case?

-If you’re wondering whether you have a strong enough personal injury case to pursue compensation, it’s likely that you do.
+If you’re wondering whether you have a strong enough personal injury claim to pursue compensation, it’s likely that you do.
 To successfully secure and maximize your compensation in a settlement or in court, you’ll need to address four basic requirements for building a solid personal injury traffic accident case.

 If you’ve been injured in an accident, you can most likely claim: